- 1 The Best VPN Services in 2022

 How many devices can be used?
 The quality of the user experience depends on the number of simultaneous users (in terms of server load) and content consumption habits.

-It is worth mentioning that the VPN provider has dedicated servers for video streaming (Netflix, Amazon Prime Video, BBC iPlayer) and gaming.
+It is worth mentioning that this top VPN provider has dedicated servers for video streaming (Netflix, Amazon Prime Video, BBC iPlayer) and gaming.
 These are not only physical machines but also virtual ones with enhanced performance (AMD CPUs and SSDs).
 A user can connect to one of these without a problem.

 The paid version starts at $2.75/month, provided that you sign up for 36 months at once ($99 total).
 By opting for a 1-year contract the price jumps down to $6.99 – still relatively reasonable considering the competition.